Triplemanus/Overlook_Deux/README.md

 Your one stop access to the important information you need to operate the best hotel in the tri-stae area!

-- Trivia data accessed and utilized with a Fetch API,
-- Gameplay implemented using JavaScript classes, subclasses, objects and array prototype methods
-- A full testing suite demonstrating the app's test driven development

-The game allows three contestants to enter their names, select categories and point values from the gameboard, and answer questions one-by-one accumulating or squandering away their hard earned prize money.
-The infamous Daily Double and Final Jeopardy make their apperance within the program as instances of extended subclasses of the traditional Turn and Round classes respectively.
-The entire application is packaged using WebPack, tested with Mocha and Chai, and styled with SCSS.
+## Overview (of underLOOK)

+The goals of this project included:
+* Utilizing ES6 classes to create instances of the class to be able to call methods upon them and display data on the DOM while communicating between themselves as necessary.
+* Implementing strong TDD principles utilizing the Mocha testing framework and Chai assertion library to build out and test our application.
+* Using array prototype methods to manipulate multiple data files.
+* Deploy an NPM package (Charts.js in this case) to display data on the DOM.

 ## Setup

 1. Clone the repo.
-1. Install the game's dependencies from within the cloned directory:
+1. Install the app's dependencies from within the cloned directory:

 ```bash
 npm install
 ```
-1. Let the games begin.
+1. Let the fun begin.

 ## Testing